 F1 Bernedoodle bred to an F1 Bernedoodle (50% Poodle, 50% Bernese Mountain Dog)

 Any 3rd or later Bernedoodle generation (percentages will vary depending on the parents)

 Examples: F1b x F1b, F1 x F1b, F2b x F2b, F1bb x F2b, etc.

 All of our puppies are now priced the same regardless of size, colour, generation or coat type.
 We put the same effort and dedication towards each of our puppies, so there is no reason to value them differently.

 Our puppies are priced at CA$4,000 +hst and are all sold on a strictly enforced spay/neuter contract.
-Please Contact Us if you are looking to purchase your puppy with breeding rights (only in-home breeders who are completing health testing need apply).
+Please Contact Us if you are looking to purchase your puppy with breeding rights (only in-home breeders who are completing thorough breed-appropriate health testing need apply).

 Our Mini Bernedoodles will typically range between 20lbs and 40lbs on average as adults.
 All the greatness of a Bernedoodle in a more compact, lightweight size!
 We take extra care to slowly bring down the size of our minis to preserve the quality of their joints and conformation.
 These dogs are comparable in size to a Shetland Sheepdog or Brittany Spaniel.